 We make two game hens to serve four people then use any leftovers for chicken salad.

-Today I’m sharing my traditional stuffed Cornish hen recipe with you because I know I’m not the only one who doesn’t need to cook a 20 pound turkey for the biggest food holiday of the year.
+Today I’m sharing my traditional stuffed Cornish hen recipe because I know I’m not the only one who doesn’t need to cook a 20 pound turkey for the biggest food holiday of the year.

 What is the difference between a chicken and a Cornish hen?